sikron/rsql-search/README.md

 # Searching via RSQL

 This is a little project for playing around with some libraries for searching with RSQL.
 RSQL is a super-set of the Feed Item Query Language (FIQL).
+The libraries provide a generic way to search on JPA entities.

 ## Some examples: